 In New York State legal malpractice is defined as the “failure to exercise that degree of skill and care commonly possessed by a member of the legal profession.”
 And, a claim for legal malpractice must be filed with the court within three years from the date of the attorney’s misconduct and/or neglect or, at the latest, three years from the date the attorney last represented the client in the matter which was the subject of the representation.
 These rules as applied can result in complex issues and always require careful analysis.

-The Greenberg Law Firm, LLP can assist you if you have been the victim of your attorney’s legal malpractice.
+As a litigation law firm with an in-depth understanding of legal malpractice, The Greenberg Law Firm, LLP can assist you if you have been the victim of your attorney’s legal malpractice.
 The law firm will endeavor to know your case to its fullest extent and assess the potential for you to recover equitable compensation for the loss you have suffered because of an attorney’s incompetence, neglect or intentional misconduct.